ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 Evidence or Attestation Results against latest handle it received from the Handle Distributor to determine if it is within the current epoch.
-An actual solution also needs to take into account race conditions when transitioning to a new epoch, such as by using an epoch counter in addition to an epoch handle, or by including both the current and previous handles in messages and/or checks, or by requiring retries in case of mismatching handles.
+An actual solution also needs to take into account race conditions when transitioning to a new epoch, such as by using a counter signed by the Handle Distributor as the handle, or by including both the current and previous handles in messages and/or checks, or by requiring retries in case of mismatching handles.